The Idaho State University Cultural Events Committee has allocated money to be awarded as Mini-Grants.

 - final budget summary, justification of the amount spent vs. the amount proposed

 - reconciliation of funds to be returned/remitted to Cultural Events Committee

 - event documents, which may include but are not limited to:

 - articles from lectures

-All grant proposals should be submitted digitally to Gretchen Jensen (email@example.com) in the College office.
+All grant proposals should be submitted digitally to the current chair of the Cultural Events Committee (Amanda Zink, email@example.com).

 Applicants are encouraged to apply early in the academic year to ensure funding.

 Deadlines for both Mini-Grant and Large Grant applications for both Fall and Spring semesters is the first Monday of October during the Fall Semester.

 Deadline for late Spring Semester projects is the first Monday of February.